Samsursekh/Placement-Practice/Tasks-live-coding/Task.md

 # create the timer on codesandbox?  [completed]
 # create a stopwatch with start pause and reset button ? [completed]
 # create a from and show thd  data in your database  display in on screen including as well as images? [completed]
-# create a todo application functionallity create, delete , edit
+# create a todo application functionallity create, delete , edit [complete]
-# create a counter app manage state using redux
 # create a array of object ? and map data in react? [completed]
 # write a code to genrate a random number[completed]
+# backend crud [complete]

 const randomNumber = Math.floor(Math.random() * 10) + 1;
 console.log(randomNumber);